 If your grandmother’s outdated quilt comes to mind when you think patchwork, think again.
 Patchwork is more on trend than ever before – just check out these Spring ’16 runway shots below.
 Its chic yet laid back vibe is exploding throughout the fashion industry.
 Let’s investigate why patchwork is seeing such a huge rise in popularity and explore some of the most exciting applications you can do right at home.
+If you don’t want to be outdated in the fashion world, follow Fashion Bustle to give you the latest fashion news, celebrity tips, and advice.

 A Quick History of Patchwork